Frequently Asked Questions Regarding DUI

 Is there a difference between a blood test and a breath test?

 Many people are surprised to discover that the Intoxilyzer is far less accurate in measuring impairment than a blood test.
 The Intoxilyzer does not actually measure your blood alcohol level.
 Rather, it measures the alcohol content in your breath.
-When you submit a breath sample into an Intoxilyzer machine used by local Pinellas County law enforcement, you shouuld know that the device is not set up to preserve a separate sample of your breath for later independant testing.
+When you submit a breath sample into an Intoxilyzer machine used by local Pinellas County law enforcement, you should know that the device is not set up to preserve a separate sample of your breath for later independent testing.

 As a result of the limitations of breath testing, Florida Statute 316.1932 was enacted.
 This law gives you the right to request an independent blood test if you submit to a breath test and you are unhappy with the result.
 Not only is a blood test more accurate than a breath test, a sample of your blood can be retained for subsequent re-testing in a laboratory.
 Keep in mind; although better than breath tests, blood tests may still provide flawed results due to contamination, improper police procedures or other factors.
-Nonetheless, if you honestly believe that your breath alcohol reading reflected by the Intoxilyzer is inaccurate and you believe your blood alcohol content is below the legal limit, requesting an independant blood test may be in your best interest.
-Read more about the deficiencies of the Intoxilyzer and your right to an independant blood test.
+Nonetheless, if you honestly believe that your breath alcohol reading reflected by the Intoxilyzer is inaccurate and you believe your blood alcohol content is below the legal limit, requesting an independent blood test may be in your best interest.
+Read more about the deficiencies of the Intoxilyzer and your right to an independent blood test.

 If a blood draw was conducted in your case, the admissibility of your blood alcohol test results will depend on whether the State can show compliance with a multitude of administrative regulations and the requirements of the Florida Statutes.
 This often includes the argument that, despite your transport to a hospital, the taking of breath or urine was not impractical or impossible.
 Likewise, there may be an opportunity to argue that the degree of injury involved in the case did not rise to the level of “serious bodily injury” where the highly invasive method of a “forced blood draw” was justified.
 At our consultation, we can discuss the facts of the blood draw in your case and the possibility of seeking to keep the blood test results out of court.